Blakebeck Farm Camping Barn, Blakebeck, Mungrisdale, Penrith, CA11 0SZ

 Directions:A66 Penrith to Keswick take turning to Mungrisdale and Caldbeck, after half a mile take left turn to Blakebeck Farm.

 Public Transport:Train station at Penrith, buses to Mungrisdale.
 Road End, about 15 minutes walk from the barn.

 Walks:Long Distance Walks

-This accommodation allows dogs by arrangement, is near mountains, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the camping barn map, the C2C Cycle Route and the or near to the Settle to Carlisle railway.
+This accommodation allows dogs by arrangement, is near mountains, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the or near to the Settle to Carlisle railway, the camping barn map, the C2C Cycle Route and the Duke of Edinburgh's Award page.